-60 Open Internet Order, ¶ 364.
+54 Open Internet Order, ¶ 364.

-- Universal Service Program contribution obligations: 63 - Section 254 generally does apply, but the FCC forbore from sections imposing contribution requirements.
-BIAS provider might ultimately be subject to USP contribution requirements after further deliberation of the issue. - BIAS does not create an independent obligation to file Form 499-A, yet. - Rate regulation, tariff filing obligations, cost accounting rules: - Forborne: Obligation to file contracts (Section 211), valuation of property (Section 213), FCC authority to examine certain transactions (Section 215), FCC authority to inquire into the management of the carrier's business (Section 218), authority to require annual financial and other reports (Section 219), prescription of forms of accounts to be kept by carrier, and depreciation prescription provisions (Section 220). - Various "interconnection and market-opening provisions" in Sections 251, 252, and 256.
-Forbearance from: - Duty to interconnect - o Unbundling - o Duty to afford access to poles, ducts, conduits and rights-of-way - Resale obligations
+- Section 254 generally does apply, but the FCC forbore from applying those provisions of Section 254 that would impose USP contribution requirements on BIAS providers.
+BIAS provider might ultimately be subject to USP contribution requirements after further deliberation of the issue, however. - BIAS providers must report revenues from these services on Line 418, indicating these revenues are not counted in determining contribution obligations to the Universal Service Program. - Rate regulation, tariff filing obligations, cost accounting rules: - o Forborne: Obligation to file contracts (Section 211), valuation of property (Section 213), FCC authority to examine certain transactions (Section 215), FCC authority to inquire into the management of the carrier's business (Section 218), authority to require annual financial and other reports (Section 219), prescription of forms of accounts to be kept by carrier, and depreciation prescription provisions (Section 220). - Various "interconnection and market-opening provisions" in Sections 251, 252, and 256.
+Forbearance from: - o Duty to interconnect - o Unbundling - o Duty to afford access to poles, ducts, conduits and rights-of-way - o Resale obligations

-While the FCC has forborne from applying significant parts of Title II to BIAS, other regulatory obligations specifically do apply.
-As such, they amount to new regulatory obligations imposed upon (or in some cases, powers granted to) BIAS providers:
+While the FCC has forborne from applying significant parts of Title II to BIAS, other regulatory obligations specifically do apply, as described in the following sections.